Rajath-Raj/Obfuscate/README.md

 [Live Demo](https://obfuscate-peach.vercel.app/) - Try it yourself in the browser.

 ## Team Contributions
-- **Rajath Raj K T:** Led the project, architected the backend with Node.js and Genkit, integrated the Gemini AI model for text generation and TTS, and managed deployment on Google Cloud.
+- **Rajath Raj K T:** Led the project, architected the backend with Node.js and Genkit, integrated the Gemini AI model for text generation and TTS, and managed deployment.
 - **Goutham V E:** Developed the UI/UX with Next.js and Tailwind CSS, implemented the nose-growing animation, and managed frontend state with TypeScript.

 ---